HISTORY: The story of Datsun, Nissan & Prince Switzerland – Part 1 “Prince”

 – In 1983 the A.P.
 Glättli Company went into liquidation and got closed in November 1983

-But where is the Prince brand?
+But where was the Prince brand?
 It is never officially mentioned in those commercial register records.
 I don’t know the details, as there are no records, but i think the brand never really took off in switzerland to get a big hit.

 one reason is probably the pretty short lived story of only three years.